umbralcalc/worldsoop/docs/README.md

 ## Software to build more realistic environments for machine learning systems

 Welcome to the **WorldsOOp Go/Python API**!
-This is a Go/Python API for building and training decision-making algorithms in realistic simulation environments.
+This is an API for building and training decision-making algorithms in realistic simulation environments.
 The goals I'm aiming to achieve with this software are:
 - To empower users in creating more realistic environments for machine learning systems to train on and test against.
 - To create mini-games for human users to play with and learn about the real-world problems they represent.